Ukraine summit: Which Southeast Asian nations are going? – DW – 06/14/2024

 Cambodia surprised many when its authoritarian government strongly came out in support of Ukraine in February 2022.
 Phnom Penh claimed this was because it knew the devastation of invasion, given the country's recent history of genocide and conflict.

-Days after this announcement, Igor Driesmans, the EU ambassador to Cambodia, met with Hun Sen, the Senate President, and stressed the "importance of the Summit on Peace in Ukraine," according to Driesmans' online post.
+Days later, Igor Driesmans, the EU's ambassador to Cambodia, said that he had met with Hun Sen, the head of Cambodia's Senate, and stressed the "importance of the Summit on Peace in Ukraine."

 The Philippines has firmly rooted itself to the West since President Ferdinand Marcos Jr. took office in 2022, following some unsuccessful attempts by his predecessor to move closer to Beijing.
-The United States, Japan, and some European countries have upgraded defense relations with Manila since 2022.
+The US, Japan, and some European countries have upgraded defense relations with Manila since 2022.

 Why is Thailand taking part in the summit?